lw8192/Red-Team-Dev/Python/README.md

 Using Pyinstaller

     pip install pyinstaller    #install
-    pyinstaller --version   #if version is not current you may need to uninstall then reinstall (on Kali)
+    pyinstaller --version   #if version is not current you may need to uninstall then reinstall (common problem on Kali)
+    sudo apt remove python3-pyinstaller   #then reinstall using Pip

     pyinstaller entrypoint.py --onefile    #compile into 1 file
     pyinstaller cli.py --hiddenimport=requests  #force a package to be included if not auto detected